zaphosting/docs/docs/redm-sql-file-import.md

 ---
-id: fivem-sql-file-import
+id: redm-sql-file-import
 title: SQL file import
-description: Information on how to import SQL files into the database of your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to import SQL files into the database of your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: SQL File Import
 ---

-## Importing SQL files into your FiveM database
+## Importing SQL files into your RedM database

-Many resources for FiveM will require a database to function correctly.
+Many resources for RedM will require a database to function correctly.
 Therefore, it is important that you import the SQL files provided with your resources correctly into your database to ensure that the resources can create entries into your database and function as expected.

 :::info
 Not all resources require a database to function!
 When you download a resource, check the description or documentation to figure out whether you need to import an SQL file.